Eknathreddy09/lab-lc-helloworld/workshop/content/exercises/01-sample-content.md

 url: http://{{ session_namespace }}.centralindia.cloudapp.azure.com:8080
 ```

-##### Azure environment details for management cluster creation can be found by executing this command:
+##### Azure environment details for management cluster creation can be found by executing this command in terminal 1:

 ```execute
 cat /home/eduk8s/creds-tkg